Cosmic-Chatter/Exhibitera/exhibitera/apps/other/README.md

-# Other App
+# Custom App
 While Exhibitera provides a broad suite of app options, it might not cover your specific need.
 In that case, you can connect a custom web app to Exhibitera Hub to include it in your exhibitions.

-_**Good to know**: If you're not using Exhibitera Hub, using Exhibitera App's Other App functionality might not be the easiest option.
+_**Good to know**: If you're not using Exhibitera Hub, using Exhibitera App's Custom App functionality might not be the easiest option.
 Instead, consider setting up Kiosk Mode in a browser of your choice._

 ## Modes
 ### Basic